• Skip to primary navigation

 To an extent, repairing your credit is just a waiting game—your score will always recover from negative marks eventually, no matter what they are, but in most cases there’s no way to achieve a complete recovery immediately.

 However, there are ways to speed up the process.
-Use these 5 methods to repair your credit more quickly:
+Follow these tips to repair your credit more quickly:

 1. Check for errors on your credit reports: It’s possible there are mistakes on your credit reports that are bringing your score down.
 Review copies of your reports, which you can get from all three credit bureaus (Experian, TransUnion, and Equifax) for free at AnnualCreditReport.com, and dispute any credit-reporting errors that you find.
 You can do this by sending a credit dispute letter to the bureaus.